martenframework/marten/docs/docs/emailing/introduction.md

 end
 ```

-Note that it is perfectly valid to specify one template for rendering the HTML body and another one for rendering the text body (like in the above example).
+Note that it is perfectly valid to specify one template for rendering the HTML body AND another one for rendering the text body (like in the above example).

 :::info
 Note that you can define [`#html_body`](pathname:///api/Marten/Emailing/Email.html#html_body%3AString%3F-instance-method) and [`#text_body`](pathname:///api/Marten/Emailing/Email.html#html_body%3AString%3F-instance-method) methods if you need to override the logic that allows generating the HTML or text body of your email.